SteveOv/debingest/README.md

 sector required.
 If there are no `-s` arguments then all available sectors are found for processing.

-The `-qc`/`--quality-clip` and `-tc`/`--trim-clip` arguments may be specified multiple times if you require clipping of multiple time ranges or sectors.
-You cannot specify which sector a clip applies to but, as their observations will cover different times, only those that overlap a given clip will be affected.
+The `-qm`/`--quality-mask` and `-tm`/`--trim-mask` arguments may be specified multiple times if masking of multiple time ranges or sectors is required.
+You cannot specify which sector a mask applies to but, as their observations will cover different times, only those that overlap a given mask will be affected.

 > If you first run `chmod +x ingest.py` (or equivalent) in the terminal
 > you remove the need to specify python3 whenever you run ingest.py.